ldvsked/sql/README.md

 We know personal addresses from our data.
 Let's assume that this person only visits pizzerias in his city.
 Write a SQL statement that returns
 - the address,
 - the name of the pizzeria,
-- the amount of the person's orders.
+- the count of the person's orders.
 The result should be sorted by address and then by restaurant name.
 Please take a look at the sample output data below.

 | address | name |count_of_orders |